Fellow Canadians provided insight on the PUFF in Choux PASTRY.

 it is suggested to follow this...Baking Time Guideline:

 .
-Two oven temperatures are used simultaneously:
+Two oven temperatures will be used:

 .
 1st temp. will be at: 425F/220C/Gas7